This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

-- Brains - who has bigger brain size in proportion to their body size – Winner= CATS
+- Brains – who have bigger brain size in proportion to their body size – Winner= CATS

 - Time Species Has Been Domesticated – dogs have shared history with humans.
 Domesticated at nearly 135,000 years ago – Winner= DOGS

-- Popularity – 204 millions cats in the top 10 cat owning nations vs 173 millions dogs in the top 10 dog owning nations – Winner= CATS
+- Popularity – 204 million cats in the top 10 cat-owning nations vs 173 million dogs in the top 10 dog-owning nations – Winner= CATS

 - Ability to Understand Words – One study has shown a Border Collie named Rico has mastered over 200 words – Winner= DOGS